rotemad/TheElephant/README.md

  Linux/Windows can be downloaded [here](https://releases.hashicorp.com/terraform/0.14.3/)
  macOS using brew `brew install terraform@0.14`

-## How-to use
+## How to use

-Under _[variables.tf](http://variables.tf),_ set-up your [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) (the default is profile is`default`)
+Under _[variables.tf](http://variables.tf),_ set-up your [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) (the default profile is `default`)

-to start the Infrastructure provisioning, run the following commands:
+to start the infrastructure provisioning, run the following commands:

 `terraform init`

 `terraform apply --auto-approve`

-At the end of the provisioning, you will get the output of:
+Once the provisioning ends, you will get the following output:

- - The *public* IPs of the bastion servers
+ - The *public* IP addresses of the bastion servers
- - The *private* IPs of the Jenkins Master and Workers
+ - The *private* IP address of the Jenkins Master and Workers
- - The *private* IPs of the Consul servers
+ - The *private* IP addresses of the Consul servers

-A general certificate `gen_key.pem` will be generated during the provisioning which can be use to login all the hosts.
+A general certificate `gen_key.pem` will be generated during the provisioning which can be used to login to all the hosts.

-## Connect the environment using the bastion hosts
+## Connect to the environment using the bastion hosts

 In order to keep the environment safe, the private network is not available directly from the WWW.
-Set up an SSH tunnel using one of the bastion hosts to securely be part of this private network.
+Set up an SSH tunnel using one of the bastion hosts to securely be a part of this private network.

-To set up the SSH tunnel run the flowing command:
+To set up the SSH tunnel, run the following command:

     ssh -i gen_key.pem -N -L 127.0.0.1:(the required port):(the host IP address):(the host's required port) -p 22 ubuntu@(the public bastion's server IP address)